kolypto/py-miracle/README.md

 Start with defining the *resources* and *permissions* on them, then you can grant a *role* with the access to some permissions on a resource.

-For roles, resources & permissions, any hashable object will do.
+For roles, resources & permissions, any hashable objects will do.

 #### `add_role(role)`
 Define a role.